 The leader can now delegate tasks to the follower and observe with minimal follow up, knowing that acceptable or even excellent results will be achieved.
 There is a low focus on tasks and a low focus on relationships.
 There is no need to compliment the follower on every task, although continued praise for outstanding performance must be given as appropriate.

-This is a very follower-driven stage.
+This is a highly follower-driven stage.

 Case Study